Pa Las Baby's y Belikeada

 Pa Las Baby's y Belikeada is the seventh studio album by American regional Mexican band Fuerza Regida.
 It was released on October 20, 2023, through Rancho Humilde, Street Mob, and Sony Music Latin.
-The album follows the band's fifth and sixth studio albums released at the end of 2022, Pa Que Hablen and Sigan Hablando, and commercially successful singles such as "Bebe Dame", "Ch y la Pizza", "Igualito a Mi Apá", and "Qué Onda".
+The album follows the band's fifth and sixth studio albums released at the end of 2022, Pa Que Hablen and Sigan Hablando, and commercially successful singles such as "Bebe Dame", "CH y la Pizza", "Igualito a Mi Apá", and "Qué Onda".

-The album of 30 songs is a regional Mexican album, with multiple genre variants, as well as different music genres, bring used throughout the songs in the album.
+The album of 30 songs is a regional Mexican album, with multiple genre variants, as well as different music genres, being used throughout the songs in the album.
 Its guest appearances include Marshmello, El Fantasma, Chino Pacas, María Becerra, Manuel Turizo, Gabito Ballesteros, Juanpa Salzar, Calle 24, Chuy Montana, Armenta, Chuyín, Jonathan Caro, Omar Ruiz, Los Dareyes de la Sierra, Turo Pacas, and Ángel Tumbado, with production being handled by several producers, as well as some of the respective artists.

 Two consecutive singles from the album were released in the summer of 2023—"TQM" and "Sabor Fresa"—which appeared on the US Billboard Hot 100, peaking at numbers 34 and 26, respectively.
 After the album's release, music videos for some of the songs on the album were also uploaded, with a music video for "Harley Quinn" (with Marshmello) being uploaded following its increase in streams; it peaked at number 40 on the US Billboard Hot 100.
 In the United States, the album peaked at number 14 on the Billboard 200, selling 38,000 album-equivalent units in its first week.
 It had also peaked atop both US Top Latin Albums chart Regional Mexican Albums chart.